jannschu/datamatrix-rs/README.md

 implementation will not have linear runtime, though.
 This library uses an idea similar to the A\* algorithm.

-The optimizer is unique about this implementation.
+The optimizer is special about this implementation, most implementations use the heuristic.
 See the list of related projects below for credits and references to other open source Data Matrix libraries.

 ## Example